 The Defining Qualities Of Father Vs. Dad

 You might be an involved parent but have a partner that is less so.
 If you and your co-parent are in a relationship, there are ways to get him more involved.
 However, it is often best for you to do so with the guidance of a professional.
-A counselor can help you to communicate the importance of being a present parent and how you can work together better to raise your children.
+A counselor can help you communicate the importance of being a present parent and working together better to raise your children.
 Even if you and your co-parent are no longer together, counseling might make raising children together easier.

 Co-parenting and single parenting play no role in the decision to be a dad.
 Where fathers tend to have more negative qualities, dads are every kid's dream.
 By closely examining the definition of a father and a dad, you can determine which title you currently have.
 It might also make it apparent if changes are needed for your parenting style.

 According to Merriam-Webster, a father is defined as "a man who has begotten a child."
 This means that a father is a term used for a guy that reproduced and created a child.
 This particular definition does not include any parenting or being present in the child's life.
 Children suffer when their fathers lack the parenting aspect of the definition.